How the bible is the best resource for learning to interpret dreams, including 10 biblical principles that can be applied to dreams.

 Meditating on the parables in the bible can help us tune into metaphorical language, and consequently can help us understand our dreams better.

-3. Symbolic language
+3. Symbolic language in dreams

 HOW TO GET INTO A METAPHORICAL WAY OF THINKING